International Hotel Manilatown Center

 What to Expect

-The ground floor houses a museum and community space documenting Manilatown, the neighborhood that was once home to thousands of Filipino Americans in San Francisco.
-Exhibits cover the I-Hotel eviction, Filipino immigration to the West Coast, and the activist movements that grew from the fight to save the building.
+The I-Hotel was a residential hotel for elderly Filipino and Chinese immigrants and became the focus of a decade-long eviction fight; tenants were removed by sheriff’s deputies on August 4, 1977.
+The ground floor now houses a museum documenting Manilatown, the neighborhood once home to thousands of Filipino Americans.
+Exhibits cover the eviction, Filipino immigration to the West Coast, and the activist movements that grew from the fight.
+The space is small and self-guided; a visit takes 30 to 45 minutes.

 Getting There

-The building is a short walk from the Chinatown-Rose Pak BART station and from Montgomery BART.
-The 8 Bayshore runs on Kearny.
-The 30 Stockton and 45 Union/Stockton run on Stockton, one block west.
-Street parking in Chinatown is very limited.
+A short walk from the Chinatown-Rose Pak Muni station and Montgomery BART.
+The 8 Bayshore runs on Kearny; the 30 and 45 run on Stockton, one block west.

 Explore Nearby